drkeir/data-salon-website/README.md

-# data-salon-website
+# Data Salon Website

-Statamic website repo for the Data Salon series for cultural data workers.
+Repo for the public facing website for the _Data Salon_ bi-monthy salon series for cultural data workers in Sydney.